 When shopping online, you can probably relate to trusting established brands over faceless businesses.
-Customers want to trust the businesses they transact with, and if you look suspicious without the proper branding, then they won’t convert, ever.
+Customers want to trust the businesses they transact with, and if you look suspicious without the proper branding and brand awareness, then they won’t convert, ever.

 To build trust, it all starts with your web design.
 Your branding is the most important element of your eCommerce business, showing who you are as a business, what it’s all about, and what makes you different from everyone else.
 It connects you with your audience, which drives sales!

 When you want to connect with your audience, you have to think like your audience!
 Not every country has the same puns, jokes, customs, holidays, etc. Adapt to your target audience of different nationalities by localizing the content.
 When testing your site and during the design process, you have to think about what they want and need.
 You’ll be surprised that there are only a few things people want to see on the website:

 - Easy process of shopping and purchasing items

 Now, put yourself in the shoes of your visitor.
 What layouts match your brand and are still easy to navigate with?
 How can you organize your products better and how does one simplify the checkout process?

 Do NOT choose colors for your website just because it’s your favorite one!
 Remember that colors are powerful tools that can provoke emotions with your viewers.
 They inspire various feelings, actions, and emotions from people, so you have to take advantage of colors that match your branding and provoke positive feelings.

 If you want people to purchase from you, make that BUY NOW button stand out with bright colors like RED, which can inspire passion and excitement.
 Or, build credibility with the color blue, which can increase trust.

 Obviously, images create conversions and inspire people to take action, whether in content or eCommerce.
 After all, who would purchase a product without any photos?
 Not only that, who would purchase a product with low-quality photos that look like it was taken from a phone?